Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Hines, in seven matchups against the Jaguars, has run for a TD twice, but has yet to total more than one in a single contest.
+- Hines has had a rushing touchdown in two games versus the Jaguars, but did not have multiple TDs in either of those games.

-- Hines will go up against a Jaguars squad that allows 127.1 rushing yards per game and is the NFL's 25th-ranked rush defense.
+- The Jaguars have the NFL's 25th-ranked defense against the run, allowing 127.1 yards per game.

-- The Jaguars have given up 22 rushing touchdowns, 30th in the league.
+- This season the Jaguars have given up 22 rushing TDs.
+They are ranked 30th in the league in that category.

 Recent Performances

-- Against the Raiders last week, Hines rushed two times for four yards.
+- In last week's matchup against the Raiders, Hines carried the ball two times for four yards.

 - He also caught four passes for 14 yards.

-- Hines has 15 rushing yards on five attempts (5.0 yards per carry) during his last three games.
+- In his last three games, Hines has taken five carries for 15 yards (5.0 per game).

-- He's also tacked on six catches for 29 yards and one touchdown.
+- He's also added six catches for 29 yards and one touchdown.

 Hines' Indianapolis Teammates